 - Monsters in Motion – models, monsters and more

 - New Ware – resin spacecraft kits and detail sets

 - Real Space Models – resin spacecraft kits

 - Resin Realities – resin figures and busts

 - Revell - home of Revell and Monogram kits

-- Round 2 – home of AMT and Polar Lights
+- Round 2 – home of AMT, MPC, Polar Lights, Lindberg and Hawk

 - Skyhook Models – resin sci-fi kits